 For Oral Use Only

-Marquis® (15% w/w ponazuril) Antiprotozoal Oral Paste is supplied in ready-to-use syringes containing 127 grams of paste.
+MARQUIS® (15% w/w ponazuril) Antiprotozoal Oral Paste is supplied in a ready-to-use syringe containing 127 grams of paste.
 Each gram of paste contains 150 mg of ponazuril (15% w/w).
-Marquis (ponazuril) is designed to be delivered as an orally administered paste.
+MARQUIS is designed to be delivered as an orally administered paste.

-Each syringe barrel of Marquis (ponazuril) contains enough paste to treat one (1) 1,200 lb (544 kg) horse for seven (7) days, at a dose rate of 5 mg/kg (2.27 mg/lb) body weight.
+Each syringe barrel of MARQUIS contains enough paste to treat one (1) 1,200 lb (544 kg) horse for seven (7) days, at a dose rate of 5 mg/kg (2.27 mg/lb) body weight or to treat one 1,200 lb (544 kg) horse with a single loading dose of 15 mg/kg (6.81 mg/lb) body weight and for four days subsequently at a rate of 5 mg/kg (2.27 mg/lb) body weight.
 The plunger contains a dosage ring calibrated for a dose rate of 5 mg/kg (2.27 mg/lb) body weight and marked for horse weight from 600 to 1,200 lbs (272 to 544 kg).
-The syringe barrels are packaged in units of four with four reusable plungers.
-This package provides sufficient paste to treat one 1,200 lb (544 kg) horse for 28 days at a dose rate of 5 mg/kg (2.27 mg/lb) body weight.
+The syringe barrel is packaged with a reusable plunger.
+The syringe barrels are packaged in units of four with four reusable plungers and in single syringe units with one reusable plunger.

 Ponazuril is an anticoccidial (antiprotozoal) compound with activity against several genera of the phylum Apicomplexa.